 The remote island and lagoon – offers 35 acres of wooded, sandy coral cay (or key) – sits on top of 3000 acres of underwater living coral reef.

-It’s part of the Bunker Islands, a group of eight islands located in Australia’s Capricornia Cay National ParkOpens in a new tab. in the Coral SeaOpens in a new tab..
+It’s part of the Bunker Islands, a group of eight islands located in Australia’s Capricornia Cay National Park in the Coral Sea.
 Cameron Cay Park is part of an extensive marine habitat located in the granddaddy of all coral reefs, one that you can see from outer space.

 Lady Musgrave Island lies roughly 35 nautical miles off the coast of Queensland.